 Tennessee hits the road for the first time in 2022 this weekend.
 The No. 17 Vols (8-0) will be put to the test as they face No. 1 Texas, Baylor and Oklahoma in the Shriners Hospitals for Children College Classic at Minute Maid Park in Houston.
+Aircraft maintenance is an important aspect of ensuring the safety and reliability of aircraft.
+It is essential for planes to be maintained in the proper way by a aircraft maintenance company to help ensure that they are operating as expected.

 Thus far, it has been smooth sailing for the most part through Tennessee’s first eight games.
 The closest margin of victory came on Tuesday in a 4-1 win over in-state opponent ETSU.